mrOranger/RxJs/README.md

 what is the problem of this code?
 Well, it is executed **synchronously**, that is, the user must wait the termination of the previous functions before continuing in its tasks.
 Of course, this is not a suitable scenario for most applications, and due to the JavaScript's single-thread nature, we do not have any built in constructor that helps us in create an asynchronous piece of code.

-Luckily, JavaScript provides **callbacks** functions, to handle long-running operations that must be executed asynchronously.
+Luckily, JavaScript provides **callbacks** functions, to handle long-running operations.
 We can pass a callback functions as parameters that will be executed once the operation is completed.
 From a theoretical point of view, the callbacks implements the **inversion of control**, meaning that the execution's flow is passed to the function once it is invoked and then returned to the application's main flow.

 However, callbacks are not a suitable solution for error handling and conditional operations, since require nesting the code like this: